EnglundE/pasta-palace-ms2/README.md

 > - On Tablet size one item in Drinks menu is centralized instead of aligning with the rest of the items.
 This bug is left unfixed.
 > - Social media links takes you to main page of social media platform.
 This is because the restaurant is not real and have no social media.
 > - Bad performance result while testing the site performance.
 Tried multiple things to try to fix this.
 Make images smaller, compress images and gzip compression.
+> - Noticed that bootstrap added a margin-bottom .5rem in the labels in the book a table form.
+Removed this to align with margin on the rest of the form.

 ### Browser compatibility